pemcg/manageiq-automation-howto-guide/chapter14/requests_and_tasks.md

 - Alerts that send a _Management Event_
 <br> <br>

-Some other more complex Automation operations - such as provisioning VMs or Cloud Instances - may alter or consume resources in our virtual or cloud infrastructure, and for these CloudForms/ManageIQ allows us to insert an approval stage into the Automation workflow.
+Other more complex Automation operations - such as provisioning VMs or Cloud Instances - may alter or consume resources in our virtual or cloud infrastructure, and for these CloudForms/ManageIQ allows us to insert an approval stage into the Automation workflow.
 It does this by separating the operation into two distinct stages - the **Request** and the **Task**, with an approval being required to progress from one to the other.

 Examples of these are: